parallaxinc/BlocklyPropClient/README.md

   * Build BlocklyPropClient
     * (VPython)$ PyInstaller BlocklyPropClient.macos.spec
       * This builds and stores the application bundle in the ./dist subfolder as BlocklyPropClient.app
+      * See BlocklyPropClient.macos.spec Details (below) for more information
   * Sign and Package BlocklyPropClient (requires signing certificate in Mac's KeyChain)
     * Navigate to the package folder
       * cd package